1. How do I install Gena Web Gallery Creator?

 While hovering above a thumbnail image you can see the mouse pointer changes

 to look like a hand with horizontal or vertical arrows.
-The arrows on the hand-pointer
+The arrows on the hand-pointer show

 in which direction the cropping area for the current image can be changed.

-To actually change the crop area, click the left mouse button (the mouse pointer
+To actually change the crop area, click the left mouse button (the mouse pointer will change to a fist)

 and drag the picture by dragging the mouse.